-There are 9 direct bus services a day from Khon Kaen to Chiang Mai which you can book online.
+There are currently 3 direct bus services a day from Khon Kaen to Chiang Mai available to book online.

 Use the Search Box below to buy bus tickets from Khon Kaen to Chiang Mai: